Kaldo/GW2_LiteAddonManager/README.md

 python -m pip install -U pip
 pip install tqdm
 pip install requests
 pip install rich

 ## for packaging:

 pip install pyinstaller
 pyInstaller main.py --onefile

 ## adding support for other addons

 I will (eventually) accept requests and pull requests to add support for other github-based mods after I thoroughly test them myself.
 Only addons that have existed and have been maintained for a while though.

 Non-github mods that require more customized implementation might take a bit longer since they are a bit riskier and harder to maintain - checking versions, unzipping files, resolving multiple files is doable but gets a bit more complicated.

+## Credits

+Big thanks to AcidWeb of CurseBreaker (https://github.com/AcidWeb/CurseBreaker) for inspiration.